PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 ##### 2.1.1.3 Company Certificate Available

 The Certificate Consumer is notified that a certificate is available.
-The Certificate Consumer may want to send a subsequent GET or fetch the asset from the catalog.
+The Certificate Consumer may want to get the certificate via the pull mechanism.

 ```json
 {